¡Tu voz es tu voto!

 Luchar.
 Votar.
 Poder

-The State elections take place this year!
+There will be a runoff election this year, as neither candidate for US Senate cleared the 50% +1 threshold to win the election.
 As Georgia becomes the battleground state, the Latin and Hispanic communities must ensure that our rights are protected, and voices are heard.
 Remember, tu voz es tu voto.

 Do you have any election issues or questions?
 Call us at 1-888-54GALEO (1-888-544-2536).